1988 United States presidential election in Connecticut

 The 1988 United States presidential election in Connecticut took place on November 8, 1988, as part of the 1988 United States presidential election, which was held throughout all 50 states and D.C.
 Voters chose eight representatives, or electors to the Electoral College, who voted for president and vice president.

 Connecticut voted for the Republican nominee, Vice President George H. W. Bush, over the Democratic nominee, Massachusetts Governor Michael Dukakis, by a margin of 5.10%.
 Bush took 51.98% of the vote to Dukakis's 46.87%.
 This result nonetheless made Connecticut 2.7% more Democratic than the nation-at-large.
+The state had connections with Bush, who was raised there and attended Yale University from 1945 to 1948.
+His eldest son, the future president George W. Bush was born in 1946, and his father, Prescott Bush, served as senator for the state from 1952 to 1963.

-Although Dukakis won only Hartford County, he took 47–49% of the vote in five other counties, making it a close race statewide.
+Although Dukakis won only Hartford County, he took 47–49% of the vote in five other counties, making it a close race state-wide.
 He came much closer to winning the state than Walter Mondale, who had lost the state by over 20 points four years earlier.
 Dukakis's gains reflected liberal New England's drift as a whole toward the Democratic Party, as the Republican Party became increasingly conservative and oriented toward the South.
 This would be the last time that a Republican presidential candidate would win Connecticut's electoral votes, as the state has gone Democratic in every election since, and also one of the last times that a Republican won a statewide federal election there.

-To date, this is the last election in which the counties of New Haven, New London, Middlesex and Tolland voted for the Republican candidate, as well as the last time that the cities of Norwalk, Stamford, and Waterbury and the towns of Branford, Canaan, Canton, Chester, Clinton, Cromwell, Deep River, East Lyme, Farmington, Glastonbury, Groton, Guilford, Stratford, Kent, Norfolk, Old Lyme, Pomfret, Salisbury, Sharon, South Windsor, Stonington, Tolland, Vernon, Washington, Waterford, Westport, Wethersfield, and Woodbridge voted Republican.
+To date, this is the last election in which the counties of New Haven, New London, Middlesex, and Tolland voted for the Republican candidate, as well as the last time that the cities of Norwalk, Stamford, and Waterbury and the towns of Branford, Canaan, Canton, Chester, Clinton, Cromwell, Deep River, East Lyme, Farmington, Glastonbury, Groton, Guilford, Stratford, Kent, Norfolk, Old Lyme, Pomfret, Salisbury, Sharon, South Windsor, Stonington, Tolland, Vernon, Washington, Waterford, Westport, Wethersfield, and Woodbridge voted Republican.